 For this example, we’ll be using the Fullscreen campaign type.

 Step 2: Enable the Yes/No Optin Button

 Unlike most other optins, we don’t have to ask for visitors’ email in this optin because the purpose is to request visitors to turn off ad blocking on your site.
 You can replace the email optin field with a Yes/No optin button.

-To do this, select the Yes/No tab in your optin builder and enable the Yes/No option.
+To do this, go to the Yes/No view in your optin builder and activate the Yes/No view.

-Let’s change the Yes text to Yes, I will turn off AdBlock and choose a button action.
+Let’s change the Yes button text to Yes, I will turn off AdBlock and choose a button action.

 This option determines what action should be taken once the visitor submits the button.
-You can select Close the optin and reload the page.
+We’ll set it to Reload the page.
 This means that the page will be refreshed every time a visitor clicks on this button.

 However, if the ad blocker is still not disabled after refreshing the page, your visitor will see the same optin asking them to turn off AdBlock.
 The optin will disappear once your visitor disabled their ad blocker on your site.

 Step 3: Add a Message for Adblock Users